 Gabrielle is a sixth-year student in the Clinical Psychology doctoral program at the University of Memphis.
 She received her Bachelor of Arts degree in Psychology from the University of Pennsylvania.
 Her broad research interests include social and emotional influences on children coping with pediatric chronic illness.

 Tiffany is a fifth year in the clinical PhD program.
 She received her Bachelor of Arts degree in Psychology from Ohio University.
 Her current research seeks to understand what contributes to children's risk for obesity early on in life (i.e. from infancy – early childhood).
 Specifically, Tiffany is interested in how a variety of factors related to culture, family, and individual behaviors either promote health growth or increase risk for adiposity.
 She has witnessed value in taking a person-centered analytic approach when examining a complex issue, such as pediatric obesity.
 Implementing advanced quantitative methodologies in this field of research will inform and strengthen out intervention and prevention programs that are culturally and individually tailored.

-Kim is a fourth year in the clinical psychology doctoral program.
-She received her Bachelor of Science degree in Psychology and Biology from Loyola University Chicago.
+Kim is a fifth-year student in the Clinical Psychology doctoral program.
+She received her Bachelor of Science degree in psychology and biology from Loyola University Chicago.
 Her current research interests include health-related quality of life and psychological adjustment in youth with chronic health conditions.
-Specifically, Kim is interested in how psychosocial and family factors impact health-related quality of life in youth with chronic health conditions.
 Kim is a native Chicagoan and loves spending her time watching television and hanging with her pets Tucker and Frannie.